Redy1908/GreenWay-Backend/README.md

 ### 2. Spring Boot
-To make changes to the Spring Boot REST API and run it immediately without creating a custom image, follow these steps:

 1. Navigate to ```GreenWay/``` and make the necessary changes.
 2. Edit the ```pom.xml``` file replace ```redy1908``` with your dockerHub username at line ```106```.